campaignmonitor/cmfbsub/README.md

-# cmfbsub
+# Campaign Monitor Facebook Subscribe Forms

-A Sinatra app which allows Facebook users to add [Campaign Monitor](http://www.campaignmonitor.com/) subscribe forms to their Facebook Pages.
+A Facebook canvas application which allows Facebook users to add [Campaign Monitor](http://www.campaignmonitor.com/) subscribe forms to their Facebook Pages.
 Named _cmfbsub_ as some sort of mix between an acronym and an abbreviation for _Campaign Monitor Facebook Subscribe Forms_.

 ## How it works